-Donald Trump Could Mute Not Block Twitter Followers, Says Judge
+Donald Trump Could Mute But Not Block Twitter Followers, Says Judge

 — CNN International (@cnni) March 9, 2018

-While Buchald thinks muting is the solution, some of the plaintiffs believe otherwise.
+While Buchwald thinks muting is the solution, some of the plaintiffs believe otherwise.

 Rebecca Buckwalter, a journalist blocked by Trump, said that it is obvious the president “wants to suppress” their freedom of speech and that muting her and other critics is another way of doing so.